Jessebeau2001/AutoHotkeys/README.md

 When you have done the above steps preoceed to press AutoHotkeyU64.exe (Or your selected version)

-Now to macro script should be active and the should be a green H pictograme in the bottom right of your screen (if its doesnt show up press the upward poitong arrow to show hidden icons).
+Now the macro script should be active and there should be a green H icon in the bottom right of your screen (if its doesn't show up press the upward poiting arrow to show hidden icons).

 The following keybinds are now active:
 * Crtl+Np0 - Open the index screen of the selected file in ELO and automaticly copy over the customer ID